hii-network-labs/hrc-contract-minter/.github/PULL_REQUEST_TEMPLATE.md

 ## 🧪 Testing

-- [ ] Tôi đã test changes trên local environment
+- [ ] I have tested changes on local environment
-- [ ] Tôi đã test với MetaMask wallet
+- [ ] I have tested with MetaMask wallet
-- [ ] Tôi đã test deploy HRC-20 tokens
+- [ ] I have tested deploying HRC-20 tokens
-- [ ] Tôi đã test deploy HRC-721 NFTs
+- [ ] I have tested deploying HRC-721 NFTs
-- [ ] Tôi đã test trên cả Testnet và Mainnet
+- [ ] I have tested on both Testnet and Mainnet

 ## 📱 Browser Testing